-Join Bill Dill for an in-depth discussion in this video Work with the director, part of Cinematography 02: Working on Set.
+Join Bill Dill for an in-depth discussion in this video Work with the director, part of Learning Cinematography: 2 Working on Set.

 - So we're still in pre-production, and most of the creative decisions have already been made, so this is mainly about management.
 So I have the production designer, the first AD, and the director here.
 So the idea here is to find out the amount of work that we need to do in how long a day and how many setups in that day.
 The setups is important because that's a commitment on the part of the cinematographer.
 So we want to make sure that, above all else, that the director gets the shots that he needs.
 And that'll be built around some storyboards that we've done.